Some backcountry users in B.C. are setting trees on fire for fun | CBC News

 Bradley says he has seen Kootenay candles every year since he first moved to the region 16 years ago.

-He says Kootenay candles can get rid of dead standing wood while the risk of creating large wildfires is low, but he disapproves of the practice because a friend once lit a Kootenay candle while he was nearby, burning several holes in his Gore-Tex jacket.
+He says Kootenay candles can get rid of dead standing wood, while the risk of creating large wildfires is low.

-"I thought an avalanche had ripped out.
-When these things catch it just sounds like a really loud whooshing sound," he said.

-Kootenay candles are not unique to the Kootenays — they occur elsewhere in North America, where people congregate in the backcountry, although not always known by the same name.
+Setting dead trees alight is not unique to the Kootenays.
+It occurs elsewhere in North America where people congregate in the backcountry.

 Wicentowich says the individuals found responsible for Kootenay candles at Red Mountain Resort could face criminal mischief charges, fines, and a ban from the resort.